 It’s Different When It Invades Your Space

 But if you ask a parent, it’s a whole different story, which is glorious in a different way.
 It’s sleep deprivation, a schedule that’s gone out the window, and it’s a round-the-clock inconvenience.
 But the love?
 The reward?
 The payout?

 You can’t measure it.

 I’m not a parent, but that’s a little bit like the way I felt when I moved overseas to do full-time missions.
 When I got handed the keys to the flat I was going to call home for the next couple of years, it was like I gave up the rights to my own life.
 My time wasn’t my own anymore.
 My days were going to revolve around people, whether that meant late nights or early mornings.

 And I was all in.
 My door was always open.
-I kept things in my refrigerator that I knew friends and neighbors liked.
-I sought people out in my spare time.
-I missed a lot of sleep.
+I kept things in my refrigerator that I knew friends and neighbors liked, I sought people out in my spare time, and I missed a lot of sleep.
 It was glorious, beautiful, and messy.
-And I wouldn’t have traded it for anything.
+And I wouldn’t trade it for anything.

 Except that I did.

 America Tries Every Day To Talk Me Out Of It